-Each care facility carries a duty of care to every person who is accepted for treatment.
-Therefore, a hospital—including the doctors and nurses stationed there—that commits malpractice might be liable to the patient or the patient’s family for any injury or harm their actions or inaction cause.
+Hospital negligence occurs when a doctor, nurse, or other staff member makes an unacceptable mistake in the care of a patient.
+Every licensed medical care facility has a legal duty of care to every person who is accepted for treatment.
+Therefore, a hospital—including the doctors and nurses stationed there—that commits malpractice may be liable to the patient or the patient’s family for any injury or harm that results from negligence.
+A patient harmed by medical negligence can sue the hospital in a medical malpractice lawsuit.

-If you think that a hospital committed malpractice in your care, you should contact an experienced Michigan hospital negligence lawyer to determine whether you have a valid case.
-A skilled legal professional at Buckfire & Buckfire, P.C. could work to obtain all of the relevant medical records, personally review them, and consult with a board-certified physician about your case.
+If you think that a hospital committed malpractice in the care of you or a loved one, you should contact an experienced Michigan hospital negligence lawyer to determine whether you have a valid case.
+A skilled legal professional at Buckfire Law Firm will work to obtain all of the relevant medical records, personally review them, and consult with a board-certified physician about your case.
+Our attorneys have successfully sued hospitals in Michigan negligence lawsuits since 1969.

 What is Hospital Negligence?